 Mixing the stain

 Mix the stain thoroughly before you apply it.
-You will then be able to achieve a uniform tone on the wood surface, or even if you are applying different colors for an ombre effect, they should blend well together.
+You will then be able to achieve a uniform tone on the wood surface, or even if you are using different colors for an ombre effect, they should blend well together.

 Applying a second coat